sanfinity-Iot/openremote/Architecture:-Clients-and-consoles.md

 ```

 ### Provider independence
-Some providers `run` independently of the client in the background (e.g. push, geofence), providers can also communicate with each other where supported (e.g. push provider telling the geofence provider to refresh the geofences).
+Some providers 'run' independently of the client in the background (e.g. push, geofence), providers can also communicate with each other where supported (e.g. push provider telling the geofence provider to refresh the geofences).

-As well as the standard messages above; the client can interact with individual providers using the provider's specific methods as described below.
+As well as the standard messages above; the client can interact with individual providers using the provider's specific messages as described below.

 # Standard Providers
 ## Push Provider (provider: "push")
 Push notification that allows data/notifications to be remotely pushed to the console.
-There are two types of standard push provider:
+There are two types of standard push provider depending on the platform:

-### FCM Push (type: "fcm" [Android & iOS])
+### FCM Push (Android & iOS)
 * Supports silent (data only) push notifications
 * Supports topics